AY2526S1-CS2113-W14-4/tp/docs/DeveloperGuide.md

 ![Architecture Diagram](diagrams/ArchitectureOverview.png)<br>

 The diagram below shows a simplified **Class Diagram** of all of Internity's classes and their relationships.
+<br>(Ui class omitted for simplification as most classes are dependent on it.)
 ![Internity Class Diagram](diagrams/InternityCD.png)

 #### Layers